 Full Frame Windows

-Sometimes called brick to brick replacement, full frame window installation is used when the entire window is in need of replacement.
-To determine if this is what is needed, you will need to inspect the window mold, frame, jamb and casing in addition to the window glass.
+Sometimes called brick to a brick replacement, full-frame window installation is used when the entire window is in need of replacement.
+To determine if this is what is needed, you will need to inspect the window mold, frame, jamb, and casing in addition to the window glass.

 If you have an older home, chances are you will need to replace the full window unit.
 A damaged window frame can lead to issues such as mold or other structural damage to your home.
 Of course, as there is more work and material involved, this method of installation is more costly.
 In this case, it is best to have them installed by a professional windows company or contractor to ensure that the job is done properly.